top of page

 Charlie Russell's paintings range from elegant landscapes to comical observations.
 He painted and sketched more than 2,000 works in his lifetime.
 His artwork is acclaimed for its attention to detail and depiction of life as it was in the early days of the west's settlement.

-Painting, drawing, often trading sketches for room and board and drinks at the bar, Russell gradually made a name for himself and eventually exhibited widely in the U.S. and Europe.
+The cowboy painter spent time on his paintings and drawing, often trading sketches for room and board and drinks at the bar.
+Gradually, Russell made a name for himself and eventually exhibited widely in the U.S. and Europe.

 His success is due in great part to his business savvy wife, Nancy Cooper Russell, who is given proper credit for her role in his fame at the C.M.
 Russell Museum in Great Falls.
 They met in 1895 at a dinner party at the home of one of Charlie's friends.
 Nancy was the live-in housekeeper.
 She caught Charlie's eye.
 They courted and were married the next year.